lukevanin/SwiftPack/CitySearch/NOTES.md

 For now, we will use the first option, where trie child nodes are stored in a dictionary, and use the annotated approach if this is performance is still not adequate.

+The trie implementation is complete.
+Test coverage is 100%.
+Performance seems to be acceptable:
+- Locating a node within a tree containing 1m entries takes much less than 1 ms.
+- Performing 100k searches on a tree containing 100k entries takes 300ms.

+Performance seems to scale exactly linearly with the number of queries.
+100k queries on a set containing 100k entries takes ~400ms, compared to 10k queries on a data set containing 10k entries which takes ~40ms.

+Compared to the linear text index, queries using the the trie text index are ~100x faster.

+Performing 1k queries on a data set containing 1k entries takes ~800ms.
+The trie index can perform 200k queries in the same amount of time (200x faster).
+Performing 1k queries with the trie index takes 10ms (80x faster).

+The next step is to combine the text index with the array of data, so that we can return entities related to keys.